playframework/playframework/documentation/manual/scalaGuide/main/templates/ScalaCustomTemplateFormat.md

 ## Implement a format

+Implement the `play.twirl.api.Format[A]` trait that has the members:
+ - `raw(text: String): A`
+ - `escape(text: String): A`
+ - `val empty: Html`
+ - `def fill(elements: immutable.Seq[Html]): Html`
-Implement the `play.twirl.api.Format[A]` trait that has the methods `raw(text: String): A` and `escape(text: String): A` that will be used to integrate static and dynamic template parts, respectively.
+ that will be used to integrate static and dynamic template parts, respectively.

 The type parameter `A` of the format defines the result type of the template rendering, e.g. `Html` for a HTML template.
-This type must be a subtype of the `play.twirl.api.Appendable[A]` trait that defines how to concatenates parts together.
+This type must be a subtype of the `play.twirl.api.Appendable[A]` trait that defines how to concatenate parts together.

-For convenience, Play provides a `play.twirl.api.BufferedContent[A]` abstract class that implements `play.twirl.api.Appendable[A]` using a `StringBuilder` to build its result and that implements the `play.twirl.api.Content` trait so Play knows how to serialize it as an HTTP response body (see the last section of this page for details).
+For convenience, Play provides a `play.twirl.api.BufferedContent[A]` abstract class that implements `play.twirl.api.Appendable[A]` using a list of `A` together with a `StringBuilder` to build its result and that implements the `play.twirl.api.Content` trait so Play knows how to serialize it as an HTTP response body (see the last section of this page for details).

 In short, you need to write two classes: one defining the result (implementing `play.twirl.api.Appendable[A]`) and one defining the text integration process (implementing `play.twirl.api.Format[A]`).
 For instance, here is how the HTML format is defined: